-{Editor’s note: Content to be developed further.
-Noting that the intent is not to suggest reproducing practices in Antarctica directly to other remote environments such as the Moon, as some lessons learned could inform what ought not be reproduced.
-The following bullet points are included as placeholders for further elaboration.}

-– Radio Regulations (RR) Article 22

-– Recommendation ITU-R RA.479

-– Compare/contrast Antarctica with the SZM (controlled/limited access, terrestrial vs. space operations, land size, existing regulations & mechanisms, international cooperation, exploitation of natural resources)

-Spectrum policies and practices on Antarctica present a practical example of managing extreme environments in support of scientific research, including radio astronomy.
-These management practices may be highly relevant to informing the development of analogous practices in similarly remote and extreme environments, as civilization and radio astronomy continue to expand and proliferate into new locations including the Moon and deep space.
+Spectrum policies and operational practices in Antarctica present a rare, practical example of managing extreme environments in support of scientific research, including radio astronomy.
+While these management practices cannot be directly reproduced in non-terrestrial environments such as the Moon, they may offer highly valuable experience relevant to informing the development of practices with analogous goals in similarly remote and extreme environments as civilization and radio astronomy continue to expand and proliferate into new locations including the Moon and deep space.
 Just as the geographic location of the South Pole offers a unique physical environment, the Shielded Zone of the Moon (SZM) and the L2 Sun-Earth Lagrange Point are two examples of locations with unique characteristics that have enabled radio astronomy.

-The Shielded Zone of the Moon (Shielded Zone of the Moon (SZM) has been recognized as a location offering a pristine environment for radio astronomy.
+The Shielded Zone of the Moon (SZM) has been recognized as a location offering a pristine environment for radio astronomy.
 The SZM, an area somewhat less than half of the lunar surface, is a zone in which passive observations remain unhindered by interference as this part of the Moon’s surface is always facing away from Earth and is therefore shielded from terrestrial and Earth-orbiting radio transmitters.
 A number of facilities and mission concepts have been proposed including the Radio-wave Observations at the Lunar Surface of the photoElectron Sheath (ROLSES), which already landed and collected data in 2024, and other projects already in development.
 Lunar-based radio astronomy holds immense potential to address fundamental questions about the universe.

-While RR Article 22 provides protection for the radio astronomy service within the SZM, practical mechanisms for implementing spectrum management in the lunar environment will need to be established.
+Radio Regulations (RR) Artlicle 22 establishes provisions for the protection of the radio astronomy service (RAS) on the SZM acknowledging that the lunar far-side warrants special consideration to ensure that passive observations conducted there are not subject to harmful interference.
+While RR Article 22 provides protection for the radio astronomy service within the SZM, it relies on multilateral discussion among states.
+Practical mechanisms for implementing spectrum management in the lunar environment will need to be established.
+Compliance is largely guided by Recommendation ITU-R RA.479, which further recognizes the value of preserving the SZM and provides guidelines for use of the electromagnetic spectrum in the SZM, identifying specific frequency ranges of interest for lunar radio astronomy.

 Comparing the Antarctic Dark Sector and the SZM highlights a number of similarities and key differences.
-Both Antarctica and the Moon are locations without national sovereignty.
+Notably, both regions are of similar size in terms of land mass.
+Both Antarctica and the Moon are locations without national sovereignty and are managed through international agreements.
 Both are remote environments with minimal human activity, offering exceptional conditions for radio astronomy due to their natural shielding from electromagnetic interference.
 However, Antarctica is a terrestrial environment with an extensive regulatory infrastructure, including established enforcement practices, controlled physical access and national presence via research stations.
 The Moon, by contrast, is a space environment with limited access, no permanent human presence, and less developed regulatory mechanisms.
 The Moon also offers unparalleled shielding from earth-based radio noise.

 For both environments, only a subset of countries have participated and signed on to international treaties.
 Special protections for radio astronomy have been implemented through the designation of the “Dark Sector” at the Amundsen-Scott South Pole Station.
 This sector is subject to restrictions on electromagnetic emissions.
 Compliance is facilitated through equipment reviews, careful station planning, and close coordination among researchers.
 However, enforcement of a radio-quiet environment within the shielded zone of the Moon may be more complex.
-On the Moon, compliance is largely guided by Recommendation ITU-R RA.479, which recognizes the value of preserving the SZM for radio astronomy.
-Furthermore, Article 22 of the ITU Radio Regulations relies on multilateral discussion among states.